Set an example as the boss and teach employees to communicate.

 CRA Leadership & Business Communication Explored

-Here are 6 effective communication skills tips to improve your communication with different types of customers.
+Here are 6 tips for effective communication skills to improve your communication with different types of customers.

 Hunter Hererra is 22 years old and trains staff who are 20 years older than himself.